xing/hops/packages/graphql/README.md

 _This preset must be used together with the `hops-react` preset._

-Just add this preset and its peer dependencies `graphql-tag` and `react-apollo` to your existing Hops React project:
+Add this preset and its peer dependencies `graphql-tag` and `react-apollo` to your existing Hops React project:

 ```bash
 $ yarn add hops-graphql graphql-tag react-apollo